-Viability and Market Trends
+4.2 Viability and Market Trends

 The commercial fishery operates year-round with the highest market demand being in December and March.
-In the summer months the fishery slows down considerably since gonad quality decreases substantially.
-The best gonads come from sea urchins harvested between October and May, after which the quality decreases as the sea urchins begin to spawn.
+In the summer months the fishery slows down considerably since gonad quality decreases substantially as the sea urchins begin to spawn.

-From the historic peak of landings in 1992 (approximately 27.5M lbs.), the market demand for BC Red Sea Urchin decreased drastically with landings dropping to below one half of the TAC between 2006 and 2011.
-Fishery participation also declined during this period, directly affecting the Pacific Urchin Harvesters Association (PUHA) revenues and funding for monitoring programs and market strategies.
-Landings in the fishery steadily grew until 2015, when they hit a 10 year high of 8.56 million lbs.
-Thereafter, they started to decrease again until 2018 before trending upwards for 2019 and 2020.
-The average annual landings in the past five years (2016 to 2020) hover at around 6.8 million lbs.
-The trend for landed value has followed that of landings in recent years, with the value in 2020 hitting a 10 year peak due to high landings (over 8.1 million lbs) and a decade high price.
+From the historic peak of landings in 1992 (approximately 27.5M lbs.), the market demand for BC Red Sea Urchin decreased drastically with landings dropping to below 50% of the Total Allowable Catch (TAC) between 2006 and 2011, and again in 2022 (43% of TAC).
+Fishery participation has also declined during this period, affecting the Pacific Urchin Harvesters Association (PUHA) revenues and funding for monitoring programs and market initiatives.